 I am currently enrolled on an access course where I have just successfully completed a presentation and timed exam on nature vs. nurture.
 This shows I am capable of researching and writing an essay to allocated deadlines.
 I found the subject nature vs. nurture very interesting as I came across a man called Baron Cohen and his research into Developmental Learning and Autism.
 I have also just successfully completed a data response covering ethnic identities and what kind of positive influences and contributions can different ethnic groups have on British society today.

 My training has also taught me how best to support a service user in a person centred way and help them maintain their individuality and dignity.
 I have attended and contributed to team meetings and followed an agenda on how best to support a service user and any current issues surrounding their health and well being.
 The skills and personal qualities I have developed within my role as a support worker include problem solving, being able to listen to service users and their families and allow them to talk freely and openly.
 I have learnt the ability to work well within a team and the importance of working in partnership with other agencies such as doctors, nurses and occupational therapists.
 I'm looking forward to gaining practical experience whilst on placement and gaining a more in depth knowledge of what it means to be a social worker.

 I am a mother of 4 children and being a mother has given me great organisational skills which have taught me to manage my time more effectively for whilst raising a family, I am also working as a support worker and attending my access course which I am thoroughly enjoying.
 I also enjoy spending quality time with my family, reading and socialising when I get the opportunity.
 Being a mature student and preparing for higher education, I have learnt how to communicate effectively, work within a team; use my own initiative and the ability to manage my time with work, study and family life.
 With full support I'm receiving from my husband and close family members I know I can give the full commitment and dedication needed for becoming a social worker.

 Over the past few years I have learnt to set myself realistic goals and focus on achieving them one at a time.
 By doing this I have always been successful such as passing my driving test, stopping smoking and attending my access course.
 The next step for me is applying to Stockport BA Honours Degree in Social Work.
 I chose Stockport for their excellent teaching methods, college atmosphere and their part time route enables me to carry on with my family and work commitments.
 Once I qualify as a social worker I would like to work in a mental health setting and develop my counselling skills to help others.

-Hi peeps I don't know if this helps anyone but i found it really difficult to find social work personal statements to help me write my own.
-I put alot of effort into writing this one (blood,sweat and tears lol) and thought I would post it to help other social work applicants.
+Hi peeps I don't know if this helps anyone but I found it really difficult to find social work personal statements to help me write my own.
+I put a lot of effort into writing this one (blood,sweat and tears, lol) and thought I would post it to help other social work applicants.
 I'm not saying it's perfect but I hope it may give you some ideas to write your own.
 Chelle x